 - Pass an in-service drug and alcohol screening.

-Some parish school districts may tweak the requirements list.
+Some parish school districts may have their own specific requirements.
 If you harbor questions, contact the school district you'll be driving in.

-You do not need a CDL if your shuttle van or bus is designed for carrying 15 people or less.
-If, however, your vehicle has a gross vehicle weight rating of 10,001 or more pounds, but less than 26,001 pounds, you must apply for a Class D license.
+You will need a CDL if your shuttle van or bus is designed to carry 16 passengers or more.
+If your vehicle or combination of vehicles has a gross vehicle weight rating of 10,001 to 26,001 lbs, you must apply for a Class D license.

-Check with your local municipality for taxi driver license regulations.
+Check with your local municipality for taxi driver's license regulations.

-For general information on Class D (chauffeur license) driving tips for a refer to Chapter Nine in the Louisiana's Driver's Guide.
+For general information on a Class D chauffeur's license and driving tips, refer to the Louisiana's Driver's Guide.